 Texts accepted three weeks prior to the printing date of the current issue will be published online immediately after acceptance.
 The journal is published in English, so the texts written in English are evaluated.
-A full text archive as well as detailed information about the authors and the magazine can be found on the journal's website.

 We look forward to your valuable participation and thank you in advance for your contributions.

 Co-Editors, The Journal of Neurobehavioral Sciences / Uskudar University Altunizade Mh., Haluk Türksoy Sk No:14, İstanbul-Turkey